dx-dtran/character-recognition-python/README.md

 These backpropagation and gradient descent computations have been done in a separate MATLAB script not included in this repository.
 Instead, only the final matrix data is included and is stored in [weights1.txt](https://github.com/dx-dtran/character-recognition-python/blob/master/weights1.txt) and [weights2.txt](https://github.com/dx-dtran/character-recognition-python/blob/master/weights2.txt).

 ## Known Issues

+1. Script raises an exception if user submits an empty drawing